Table of contents

 BNPL payment options are offered at checkout — whether online or in-store.
 When a customer chooses the BNPL payment option, the BNPL service provider checks if they are eligible for the service and gives a decision, usually in seconds.
 If approved, the customer makes a down payment, which is typically a percentage of the overall purchase price, say 25%.
 The rest of the payment is then spread into a fixed number of interest-free payments.

 The customer receives clear, upfront information about the exact amount to be paid each time and when those payments should be made.
-Depending on the BNPL provider used, the customer can typically choose to remit payment manually via check or bank transfer, and can also authorize automatic deductions of due payments from their bank or debit or credit card.
+Depending on the BNPL provider used, the customer can typically choose to remit payment manually via check or bank transfer, and can also authorise automatic deductions of due payments from their bank or debit or credit card.

 How to offer buy now, pay later to your customers